AgataMomot/Estimation-of-vessel-size-in-ultrasound-examination-THESIS/README.md

 2. Dataset folder- contains URLs to ultrasound images of carotid artery:
       - open-source datasets,
       - self-collected dataset on the ultrasound machine (Mindray UMT-500Plus).
 4. Latex folder- contains Latex files needed to get .pdf file with thesis.
-There is now theoretical introdution with cited sources.
+It currently includes the first part- the introduction with cited sources.